TYPO3-svn-archive/idefa_commerce_paymentlib/README.txt

 NOTE! if no function is specified time() will be used wich is neither very usefriendly nor guaranteed to be unique ( since it only has a resolution of 1 second )

-* Credits
-the extention icon is "coins.png" from the silk icon pack ( http://www.famfamfam.com/lab/icons/silk/ )